jkeefe/cuny-prototyping-lab/THE_NOTES.md

 Voice interfaces are popping up everywhere, and it's possible they will be key to information acquisition in the months and years to come.
 We'll use Glitch to build an Alexa Skill.

+### Examples

+- Cat facts
+- Weather
+- Do I need an umbrella
+- Better weather
+- Flash briefing audio
+- Flash briefing bot voice

+### The making of

+- Alexa's architecture
+- Anatomy of an Alexa skill
+- Better weather

+### Make one with Glitch

 ## Prototyping voice conversations

 Building a whole Alexa skill just to test it out on your friends or possible customers is possible -- but not always necessary.
 We'll learn how to prototype voice conversations quickly using an audio playboard.

 ## Storytelling with chatbots

 Texting or chatting with bots is one way to communicate with your audience.
-We'll learn the dos and don'ts of automated conversations -- and then we'll do one.
+We'll learn the dos and don'ts of automated conversations -- and then we'll make one.

+- Eyeo preso
+- Build a bot workshop

-## Machine Learning at Play
+# Machine Learning at Play

 ## Say what?
 Computers understanding human language

 Automatically processing what someone is saying -- either in a chat, to a voice assistant, or in an email -- is increasingly possible thanks to machine learning.
 We'll play with one of these natural language processing tools (Dialogflow) to get a handle on how to make it work for you.

+- Dialogflow in console
+- Intents
+- Utterances
+- Elements / Entities / Slots
+- Pre-built intent sets
+- Training

+- Using in Google Assistant
+- Using as an API
+- Google spreadsheet?
+- Glitch!

 ## Sometimes a duck is a special duck

 Can you teach a computer to recognize the Mandarin duck in Central Park.
 Yup.
 Is that useful?
 Could be!
 We'll learn how, as we see how image processing and machine learning can work together on your project.

-## Good Product Stuff
+# Good Product Stuff

 ## Lots of innovation is happening in email.
 Yes, email.